-In this work, we consider the following setting of services that result in the conflicts across services.
-Each service is provided by a stakeholder and has the self-interested and private control objective, which is usually not completely known by the other services.
-For instance, any service in Example 2.1 do not know the exact control models of the other services.
-The services can access data from the deployed sensors to check the specific state of the city, e.g., NYC [27] and Newark [28].
+Fig. 2.
+Comparison of centralized and decentralized conflict resolution in Example 2.1 do not know the exact control models of the other services.
+The services can access data from the deployed sensors to check the specific state of the city [29, 36, 37].
 Services can reliably communicate and share information with each other since services managed by different stakeholders have already communicated with the city center to report the operational data in the existing city systems.

 To resolve the conflicts across services under the above setting, we design a decentralized negotiation based conflict resolution, DeResolver.
 Figure 2a shows an overview of DeResolver and it works in three steps.
 First, smart services collect the data of the city using deployed sensing devices to determine the control decisions and send them to the city operation center.
-After receiving the control decisions, the operation center uses a conflict detector, e.g., CityGuard [22] to check whether a conflict exists.
+After receiving the control decisions, the operation center uses a conflict detector, e.g., CityGuard [30] to check whether a conflict exists.
 If a conflict is detected, the center notifies all the involved services that their collective control decisions result in a conflict and they should resolve the conflict by DeResolver; otherwise, the operation center applies the received control decisions.

 Second, with DeResolver, the services that result in the conflicts are organized to negotiate an agreement on the configuration of the shared resources based on a carefully designed multi-agent negotiation protocol.
 In each negotiation period, a randomly selected service makes its proposal of the action (i.e., new control decisions) to the other services.
-Please refer to Section 4.2 for how to make the proposal.
+Please refer to Section 4.2.1 for how to make the proposal.
 Then each of the other services answers acceptance or rejection for the proposal and their answers are broadcasted to all the services in the negotiation.
-Please refer to Section 4.3 for how to make the acceptance or rejection decision.
+Please refer to Section 4.2.2 for how to make the acceptance or rejection decision.
 If a proposal is agreed upon by all the services, they reach an agreement and the negotiation terminates; otherwise, the negotiation continues until the deadline is reached.
-Section 3 introduces how to define the deadline of the negotiation based on the application scenario.
+Section 3.1 introduces how to define the deadline of the negotiation based on the application scenario.